PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

 b) Axis direction
 ~~~~~~~~~~~~~~~~~

 Select an **axis direction** (or a combination of axis directions) that describe the direction of movement.
-It is also possible to select an axis without a direction, which may be useful for coding an underspecified sign.
+It is also possible to select an axis without a specific direction.

 Keep in mind that a single module is meant to convey only one direction of movement, so selecting a combination of axes should be interpreted as a diagonal or angled movement with all of the selected directions applying simultaneously.
 See the note on :ref:`combinations of axes<combinations_axes>` for a visual description of how this works.
 For sequential movements along different axes, you should create multiple movement modules and use the :ref:`x-slot visualization window<sign_summary>` to assign a temporal order to the movement sequence.